 What Does P0037 Mean?

-Vehicles produced after 1996 and sold in the United States are required to be OBD-II compliant to meet federal emissions requirements.
+Vehicles produced after 1996 and sold in the United States must be OBD-II compliant to meet federal emissions requirements.
 Part of meeting OBD-II standards is having a catalytic converter that is monitored by a downstream oxygen sensor.
 The oxygen sensor can detect the amount of oxygen in the exhaust stream allowing the ECM to make adjustments to the amount of fuel injected into the combustion chamber.
-This is important because for the catalytic converter to function properly it needs to have a near perfect air/fuel ratio.
+This is important because the catalytic converter needs to have a near-perfect air/fuel ratio to function properly.
 This is the primary responsibility of the sensor located upstream of the catalytic converter.

 What Are The Symptoms Of The P0037 Code?

 The P0037 trouble code will generally not have any other symptoms other than an illuminated check engine light.

 How Serious Is The P0037 Code?

 P0037 is not a serious trouble code.
 Generally speaking, you will not notice any drivability symptoms with this code.
 However, by having an oxygen sensor heater that is not operating properly, you will be releasing more harmful vehicle emissions into the atmosphere than allowed by federal emission standards.

 How To Diagnose And Fix The P0037 Trouble Code

 The P0037 trouble code is usually a straightforward diagnosis and repair.
 The first step is to use your OBD-II scan tool to scan and record any trouble codes.
 Even if you have other codes related to the vehicle’s oxygen sensors, starting with a diagnosis of P0037, is recommended.